the-turing-way/the-turing-way/book/website/communication/social-media.md

 ### Facebook

 * They have 2.8 billion monthly active users.
-* Character limit the same as Linkedin at 63,206.
+* Character limit the same as LinkedIn at 63,206.
 * You can add tags to other users.
 * You can add links, photos (size 1200 x 628 pixels) and videos (up to 240 minutes and max 4GB size file) to your posts.
 * It is a community-based platform so you have to create that community and be relevant to it.